Tools4everBV/HelloID-Conn-Prov-Source-Aeries-SIS/README.md

 - Click Add to create a record for a 3rd party product.
 - Enter "HelloID" for Product Name, Status should be Active
+- Make sure Type is blank (NOT OneRoster or Student App)
 - Take note of the certificate key
 - Setup permissions
   - Student Data